 Open or caged linear T5 fluorescents were a potential solution, but their poor rated lives and lack of an ingress protection (IP) rating against dust and moisture were problematic.
 The fixtures used in the washing area certainly needed to be water-safe; and, since the washing area was only sectioned off by a curtain, the Access Fixtures team thought it prudent to waterproof all fixtures in the first-floor space.
 IP65-rated fixtures are fully protected against both water and dust—the customer could even spray these kinds of fixtures from below to clean them.

 The differences between fixtures rated as IP65, IP66, and IP67 are very important when considering protection against water and dust.
 When you select the correct fixture and IP rating for your environment, you can be assured that your fixture will perform as it should without interruption.
 For these mechanic shop lights, an IP65 rating (water resistant) was sufficient.

 Knowing this requirement, our lighting specialists suggested fixtures in the KOTA product family.
-These fixtures have become popular high bay options as LED shop lights, garage lights, high bay lights, low bay lights, and more . . . and for good reason.
+These fixtures had become popular high bay options as LED shop lights, garage lights, high bay lights, low bay lights, and more . . . and for good reason.
 They are versatile and able to provide reliable, high-powered, long-lasting light in many locations.
 Additionally, they utilize copper-cooled heat sinks; super-modern IP65-rated housings; and an unmatched ability to redistribute heat.
-They use MEANWELL drivers that only run the LED chips to 30%-40% power to improve rated life.
+They use special drivers that only run the LED chips to 30%-40% power to improve rated life.

 KOTA High Bays